Medetomidine

 You can download our ICU medetomidine-fentanyl withdrawal management strategy here.

-Rationale: Drug checking reports a high prevalence of medetomidine, a potent alpha-2 agonist, in the illicit opioid supply
+Rationale: Drug checking reports a high prevalence of medetomidine in the illicit opioid supply

 (3) Ketamine

-Rationale: Regionally supported adjunctive in patients experiencing fentanyl and/or xylazine withdrawal
+Rationale: Regionally supported (addiction medicine) adjunctive in patients using fentanyl and/or xylazine

 (5) Antihypertensive agents

 Rationale: Severe hypertension may persist despite aggressive treatment with the above therapies.
-End-organ dysfunction (i.e. hypertensive emergency) has been common, possibly due to a low prevalence of chronic hypertension in this patient population.
-Early initiation of antihypertensive agents is warranted if the patient has signs of end-organ dysfunction.
+Earlier initiation is warranted if the patient has end organ dysfunction (hypertensive emergency).

 References